jacobdensford/jacobdensford.com/fell/creating-a-character.md

 medium (3 PP, 3 slots)|100
 heavy (4 PP, 4 slots)|200

-**Example character:** *Jane rolled a 2 and gained light armor, a dagger, a shortbow with arrows, lockpicks, and 10 coin.*
+**Example character:** *Jane rolls and gains light armor, a dagger, a shortbow with arrows, lockpicks, and 10 coin.*

 ## Character Advancement